 The Social Security disability process can frustrate the most patient applicant.
 Not only does the process take months to reach a conclusion, but the Social Security Administration (SSA) also denies a majority initial claims.

 If you want to avoid the appeals process, you have to submit persuasive medical records for Social Security.
-The forms you need to have your doctor complete are SSA-827, physical RFC, mental RFC, your test results and a letter of recommendation.
+The Social Security disability forms you need to have your doctor fill out are SSA-827, physical RFC, mental RFC, your test results and a letter of recommendation.

 Medical records represent the most influential type of evidence when it comes to getting your Social Security disability claim approved by the SSA.